NoUseFreak/wait-for-it/README.md

 [![Build Status](https://travis-ci.org/NoUseFreak/wait-for-it.svg?branch=master)](https://travis-ci.org/NoUseFreak/wait-for-it)

 `wait-for-it` is a cli tool to check if a service is available.
-It was build to run between starting docker services and running integration tests.
+It was built to run between starting docker services and running integration tests.

 The tool is plugin based, only the plugins for your specific cases are installed.